trothr/ductwork/Parser.md

 VM/CMS style, for nominal compatibility with CMS/TSOPipelines, or using Unix style as is somewhat easier on other systems.

-    (stagesep char
-     endchar char
-     escape char)
+    (stagesep char endchar char escape char)

 Open parenthesis has special meaning for the shell, so the above must be enclosed within quotes.

-Furthermore, the standard stage separator also has meaning to the shell, so the entire pipeline should be enclosed in quotes.
+Furthermore, the standard stage separator also has meaning to the shell, so the entire pipeline needs to be enclosed in quotes.

 You can put CMS/TSO syntax options (that is, with parenthesis) in the same quoted argument as the pipeline.